nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 * In this post we will try to setup windows OpenSSH based SFTP server with multiple users and read-only option

 * User logins can be controlled using the `sshd_config` file located in the `C:\ProgramData\ssh` folder
-* The read-only access can be controlled at Operating system level
+* The read-only access can be controlled in the Operating system

 ## Logging level
 * Logging level controls the minimum criticality level which the logs will be generated